TheDr1ver/lzr/README.md

     	json results output file name (default "default_20210227212802.json") -feedZGrab
+    	send to zgrab ip and fingerprint
+  -feedZGrabT
-    	send to zgrab ip and fingerprint -forceAllHandshakes
+    	send to zgrab ip and fingerprint-port for easier use of the ZGrab Trigger function -forceAllHandshakes
     	Complete all handshakes even if data is returned early on.
 This also turns off HyperACKtive filtering.
   -gatewayMac string